Am I due to Recertify?

 Professional Development (all Professional Development points must relate directly to the CAP Body of Knowledge)

 If you are in a Five-Year recertification cycle, you must have 60 recertification points.
 If you are in a Three-Year recertification cycle, you must have 36 recertification points.
-(An average of 12 points per year is recommended) Keep a separate file for your personal records of all your support documentation, including verification of attendance, description of education, date, and length of time.
-Leadership position documentation (other than IAAP) should be a letter from the organization that includes your position, primary duties, and service length.
-Do not send in supporting documents when submitting your recertification application.
-They are only needed in the case of a random audit.
+(An average of 12 points per year is recommended).

 *A minimum and maximum number of points exists for each category.
-These can be found on the tracking spreadsheet.
+Verify this in the Certification Handbook.

 How do I apply for recertification?